stephaneVercouillieBMID/slate/source/index.html.md

 Authorization: Bearer SlAV32hkKG
 ```

-The UserInfo claims will be returned in a HTTP 200 OK response.
-The non-exhaustive fields returned via the UserInfo endpoint are those below:
+The userInfo claims will be returned in a HTTP 200 OK response.
+The non-exhaustive fields returned via the userInfo endpoint are those below:

 ```http--inline
 HTTP/1.1 200 OK